-Criterion Weight Description Maximum Points Minimal BEAD Program Outlay 40 Funding request 40 a Affordability (Nonpromotional rates) 20 20 Broadband service rate for 1 Gbps: 1/1 Gbps service for less than \$75 per month 1/1 Gbps service between \$75 - \$84.99 per month Primary Criteria Broadband service rate for 100/20 Mbps: 100/20 Mbps service for less than \$40 per month 100/20 Mbps service for \$40 - \$49.99 per month 10 5 Prii Fair Labor Practices 15 Compliance with federal labor and employment laws 3 Disclosure of applicant violations 3 Disclosure of contractor and/or subcontractor violations 3 Wage information 3 Workplace safety committees 3 Speed to Deployment 1 Construction completion date within the 48 months 1 Open Access 7 Number of committed providers: 2 or more committed ISPs above and beyond the applicant with signed agreements (contracts) 3 5 Wholesale cost of 1 Gbps symmetrical: 1/1 Gbps wholesale cost \$39.99 per connection or less 2 riteri Wholesale cost of 100/20 Mbps: 100/20 Mbps wholesale cost \$30 per connection or less 2 condary Criteria Local and Tribal Coordination 7 Letters of support from county commissioners, city councils, or tribal governments 30 con Record of local or tribal government consultations 4 5 Se Adoption and Digital Navigation option and Digital 7 Provision of subsidized end-user digital devices rigation Other digital navigation services (e.g., digital literacy services, educational resources for digital resources) Speed of Network 3 Hybrid fiber coaxial DOCSIS 3.1 or higher 3 Wireless using licensed spectrum 2 Low Earth Orbit (LEO) satellite (extreme high-cost areas only) coring category for all Other Last-Mile Broadband Deployment 1
+Criterion Weight Description Maximum Points Minimal BEAD 40 Funding request Program Outlay 40 Affordability 20 (Nonpromotional rates) Broadband service rate for 1 Gbps: 1/1 Gbps service for less than \$75 per month 1/1 Gbps service between \$75 - \$84.99 per month 10 5 Criteria and Criteria Broadband service rate for 100/20 Mbps: 100/20 Mbps service for less than \$40 per month 10 rima 100/20 Mbps service for \$40 - \$49.99 per month 5 Δ. Fair Labor Practices 15 Compliance with federal labor and employment laws 3 Disclosure of applicant violations 3 Disclosure of contractor and/or subcontractor violations 3 Wage information 3 Workplace safety committees 3 Speed to Deployment 1 Construction completion date within the 48 months 1 Open Access 7 Number of committed providers: 2 or more committed ISPs above and beyond the applicant with signed agreements (contracts) 3 a Wholesale cost of 1 Gbps symmetrical: 1/1 Gbps wholesale cost \$39.99 per connection or less 2 Secondary Criteria Wholesale cost of 100/20 Mbps: 100/20 Mbps wholesale cost \$30 per connection or less 2 dary ( Local and Tribal Coordination 7 Letters of support from county commissioners, city councils, or tribal governments 3 con Record of local or tribal government consultations 4 5 Sei Adoption and Digital Navigation Provision of subsidized end-user digital devices Other digital navigation services (e.g., digital literacy services, educational resources for digital resources) Speed of Network 3 Hybrid fiber coaxial DOCSIS 3.1 or higher 3 Wireless using licensed spectrum 2 Low Earth Orbit (LEO) satellite (extreme high-cost areas only) 1

-- The BEAD NOFO requires this scoring category for all Other Last-Mile Broadband Deployment Projects.
-18.6 Example Risk Assessment Form
+\ - The BEAD NOFO requires this scoring category for all Other Last-Mile Broadband Deployment Projects.

+18.6 EXAMPLE RISK ASSESSMENT FORM

-State Broadband Office - Federal Risk A ssessment Contract Number: Name of Organization: Name of Person Completing Form: Title: Phone: Email: Directions Highlight the applicable answer to each question and return in Ex Commerce may request documentation related to any or all of the qu Question Answer 9 Has the organization been in existence as currently structured for 5+ years?
+State Broadband Office - Federal Risk Assessment Contract Number: Name of Organization: Name of Person Completing Form: Title: Phone: Email: Eiliali.
+Directions Highlight the applicable answer to each question and return in Exc Commerce may request documentation related to any or all of the que Question Answer 1 Has the organization been in existence as currently structured for 5+ years?
 Yes No 2 Has the organization provided service similar to the scope of work under this contract in the past three years?
 Yes No 3 Does the organization have appropriate programmatic, administrative, and financial services staffing (FTEs and experience) to adequately address the scope of work under this contract?
-Yes No 4 Do you have an accounting system capable of recording revenues and exp enditures for each funding source/award by required budget categories?
+Yes No 4 Do you have an accounting system capable of recording revenues and expenditures for each funding source/award by required budget categories?
 Yes No 5 Has the organization as currently structured managed federal grants?
 Please mark the one most appropriate range of years.
 0 - 1 year 1 - 2 years 3+ years 6 Has the organization received an audit of any type in the past 5 years?
 Single audit Financial review, compliance, internal controls No